EricGebhart/bike-gear-calc/README.md

 hub-gear and deraileur gear bikes get a list of gear-maps which have _:gear-inches_, _:meters-dev_, and _:gain-ratio_ along with the _:ratio_ or _:sprocket_.
 Additionally there is also _:speeds_ which is a list of speeds at rpm.
-Currently speeds are kmh due to a lack of plumbing.
+The default is _km/h_ set `:mph true` to get _mph_

-Deraileur bikes divide their gear vectors by ring size.
-For example, there will be a vector of 3 maps of gears if you have 3 rings.
+Deraileur bikes divide their vectors of gear maps by ring size.
+For example, if you have 3 rings, there will be a vector of 3 maps each with a vector of gears

 Fixed gear bikes have all of that plus _:close-gears_ and _:skid-patches_.
 Close gears is a list of bike maps with gears which are within 2% of the gear ratio of the current bike.
+These will be filled in just like the parent fixed gear bike but without _:close-gears_

 Skid patches is a vector of two numbers.
-The first is single footed skid patches and the second is ambidextrous skid patches.
+The first is the number of single footed skid patches and the second is the number of ambidextrous skid patches.

 ## License